Frequently Asked Questions

 The wrapper script of Ant 1.6.x no longer adds the contents

-of ANT_HOME/lib
+of ANT_HOME/lib to CLASSPATH,

 instead Ant will create a classloader on top of the bootstrap